 Step 3: Enroll in Medical School

-A Doctor of Medicine (MD) program is four years in length and combines academic coursework with clinical training.
-The first two years of the program will teach medical students about several topics, including medical laws and ethics, microbiology, anatomy and physiology.
-During the final two years, students will have an opportunity to participate in clinical rotations.
-Rotations will be completed under the supervision of doctors, and students will be exposed to areas involving surgery, pediatrics, internal medicine, psychiatry, gynecology and obstetrics.
+A Doctor of Medicine (MD) program is four years in length, and combines academic coursework with clinical training.
+The first two years of the program will teach you about several topics, including medical laws and ethics, microbiology, anatomy and physiology.
+The final two years require you to practice in clinical rotations.
+These rotations, completed under the supervision of doctors, will expose students to areas involving surgery, pediatrics, internal medicine, psychiatry, gynecology and obstetrics.

-- Participate in an internship.
+Consider also participating in an internship.
 Medical students will be expected to choose internships that focus on a specific specialty.
 This will help them get into a residency program.
-The internship is often completed during the summer between a student's third and fourth years.
+The internship is often completed during the summer between the third and fourth years.